 Secret #2: Loosely Cover the Chicken While Baking

 After marinating, we loosely cover the chicken with parchment paper — aluminum foil is a good alternative.
 By loosely covering the chicken, the chicken breasts roast and braise at the same time.
 This means the chicken bakes in its juices, keeping the chicken breasts juicy, tender, and never dry!

 Secret #3: Don’t overcook.

 Here is where an internal thermometer comes in handy.
 You only want to bake the chicken breasts until the thermometer reads 165 degrees F. If you bake it past that, they will most certainly be overcooked, which means they will be dry and flavorless.
 Investing in a thermometer is the absolute best way to guarantee you won’t overcook the chicken.
 Ours cost us less than $15, and in my opinion, it’s one of the best purchases we’ve ever made for our kitchen.

 Do those three things and you can say goodbye to dry, flavorless chicken and hello to healthy, juicy chicken breasts that you will love!

-See how we make ultra tender lemon chicken in our slow cooker with a lemony chicken gravy.
-See the Ultimate Slow Cooker Lemon Chicken Thighs Recipe.
+- Ultimate Slow Cooker Lemon Chicken Thighs — See how we make ultra tender lemon chicken in our slow cooker with a lemony chicken gravy.